Byzantine Istanbul Constantinople – 6 hrs

-The vastness of the vision and boldness of the design of the Byzantine era Constantinople is expressed in Hagia Sophia in Sultanahmet but medieval Constantinople around the Golden Horn offers more information.
+The vastness of the vision and boldness of the design of the Byzantine era Constantinople is expressed in Hagia Sophia, but medieval Constantinople around the Golden Horn offers more information compared with Sultanahmet.

 We poke around forgotten corners just over this hauntingly beautiful inlet – the Golden Horn and walk to see Constantinople before the Ottoman Conquest in 1453.

-Our Byzntine Istanbul Constantinople tour starts with a ferry ride from Eminonu or Karakoy zigzaging both sides of the Golden Horn to end in Ayvansaray.
+Our Byzantine Istanbul Constantinople tour starts with a ferry ride from Eminonu or Karakoy zigzagging both sides of the Golden Horn to end in Ayvansaray.

 Ayvansaray is where Constantinople officially ended so we’ll see and walk along the mighty Byzantine walls of Theodosius from 5th Century.

 Our first visit is an extraordinary Greek Orthodox Church – Mary Blachernae.
 The only church in the whole world where there’s a service on a Friday morning.
-Built on a sacred water source, the church is a pilgrimage for Greek people in Istanbul.
+This church was built on a sacred water source and, is a pilgrimage for Greek people in Istanbul.

-We’ll be climbing the 7th hill of Istanbul as we make our way to one of the oldest Byzantine Palaces from the 13th Century ( Tekfur Sarayi).
+We’ll be climbing the 7th hill of Istanbul as we make our way to one of the oldest Byzantine Palaces of the 13th Century ( Tekfur Sarayi).

 The highlight of the trip is the famous Chora, the Byzantine marvel of mosaics and frescoes.

-We then walk our way back through Balat which houses one of Istanbul’s surviving mediaeval synagogues and trendiest houses that are now enjoying their second or even third type of use.
+We then walk our way back through Balat which houses one of Istanbul’s surviving medieval synagogues and trendiest houses that are now enjoying their second or even third type of use.

-Byzantins Istanbul Constantinople tour can be enjoyed with the company of a private tour guide or you can join a group of max 8 people.
+You can enjoy Byzantine Istanbul Constantinople tour with the company of a private tour guide, or you can join a group of max 8 people.

-This tour runs everyday except Wednesdays and start at 80Euros per person.
+This tour runs every day except Wednesdays and starts at 80Euros per person.